 Cons: Only SPF 30 which is not enough to give your skin adequate protection if you spend the majority of your time outdoors.

-“Sunscreens, which have zinc oxide, blocks both the rays and give better protection to the skin.
-Unlike our regular sunscreens, a sunscreen with zinc oxide helps in lowering skin inflammation associated with rashes, allergies and irritation.
-Sunscreens with zinc oxide help in improving wound healing and preventing bacterial infection, they help in treating acne breakouts and keep moisture locked into dry skin.” says Dr. Chiranjiv Chhabra, Director and Consultant Dermatologist at Alive Wellness.
+“Sunscreens, which have zinc oxide, block both the rays and give better protection to the skin.
+Unlike our regular sunscreens, a sunscreen with zinc oxide helps in lowering skin inflammation associated with rashes, allergies, and irritation.
+Sunscreens with zinc oxide help in improving wound healing and preventing bacterial infection, they help in treating acne breakouts and keep moisture locked into dry skin.” says Dr. Chiranjiv Chhabra, Director, and Consultant Dermatologist at Alive Wellness.

 Yes, it is in fact recommended by dermatologists for children and people with very sensitive skin.

-We also asked Dr Chiranjiv Chhabra to tell us why zinc is such a key ingredient used while formulating sunscreens and here’s what she said.
+Dr. Chiranjiv Chhabra told me why zinc is such a key ingredient used while formulating sunscreens and here’s what she said.
 “Zinc is a key sunscreen ingredient because it is effective in providing protection from UV light.

 A chemical sunscreen absorbs the UVA and UVB rays and converts them into heat.
 This absorption sometimes causes allergic reactions or skin irritation in some people with sensitive skin.
 That’s when you turn to a physical sunscreen.
 A physical sunscreen is like a physical barrier, it reflects the UVA and UVB rays away from the skin.
 It basically bounces off the rays like a mirror.